oliverjam/react-food-workshop/README.md

 Our `App` component is starting to get a bit unwieldy.
 We've got our state management plus two totally separate bits of the page all rendering in one place.
 Let's try splitting it up into a couple of smaller components.

-Create two new files: `DishList.js` and `PriceFilter.js`.
-Create new components in each and copy over the respective code from `App.js`.
+Create two new files: `DishList.jsx` and `PriceFilter.jsx`.
+Create new components in each and copy over the respective code from `App.jsx`.
 You won't have access to the state you were using in the new files—you'll need to find a way to pass data down to child components from `App`.

 Don't forget to export your new components!